 Raptors, or birds of prey, include hawks, owls, eagles, vultures, ospreys, falcons, and harriers.
 These birds have talons (long, sharp claws) and beaks that are made for tearing and cutting flesh.
 Some have beaks strong enough to cut a finger off and talons sharp enough to deeply cut and/or tear out chunks of flesh.
 This can make rescuing a raptor very difficult.

-If the situation requires immediate handling of the animal to remove it from danger, you should take precautions to prevent injury to yourself or to the raptor.
+If the situation requires handling of the animal to remove it from danger, you should take precautions to prevent injury to yourself or to the raptor.
 First, use a large, thick towel or blanket to cover the raptor.
-You should not attempt to handle without wearing heavy, leather, utility gloves or gauntlets.
+You should not attempt to handle without wearing heavy, leather gloves or gauntlets.
 With the raptor covered, use both gloved hands to wrap around its body, folding the wings in as well.
 Transport the animal in a plastic cat or dog carrier with the raptor on its feet if it is able to stand.
 Handling of the raptor should be kept to an absolute minimum to reduce stress on the animal and to prevent injury to it and yourself.
-Keep the raptor in a warm, dark, and quiet place with no food or water until it can be transferred or cared for.
-Please contact WildCare Inc. as quickly as possible if you find an injured or orphaned raptor.
+Keep the raptor in a warm, dark, quiet place with no food or water until it can be cared for.
+Please contact WildCare Inc. at (812) 323-1313 as quickly as possible if you find an injured or orphaned raptor.